Aggravated Battery on a Pregnant Woman in Okaloosa County

-When we meet to talk about your case, we’ll ask for a detailed account of what happened.
-We will also want to talk to any witnesses on your side, as well as all state witnesses.
-We will review the police reports as well as any physical evidence that was collected.
+When we meet to talk about your case, I’ll ask for a detailed account of what happened.
+I will also want to talk to any witnesses on your side, as well as all state witnesses.
+I will review the police reports as well as any physical evidence that was collected.

-After reviewing the State’s case against you, we will be able to advise you about any potential defenses that you have.
-We will also be able to gather mitigation to use in getting the case either reduced or dismissed.
+After reviewing the State’s case against you, I will be able to advise you about any potential defenses that you have.
+I will also be able to gather mitigation to use in getting the case either reduced or dismissed.

 Possible defenses include self defense, false accusation, mistaken identity, along with raising the issue of whether you knew or should have known that the alleged victim was pregnant.

 Call an Okaloosa County Criminal Lawyer and Get the Help You Need